 At the nexus of that remarkable ten-year transition was the San Francisco Bay Area’s “Homebrew Computer Club”, an informal gathering of designers, hackers, entrepreneurs, and hobbyists who were early participants in the personal computer revolution.

 The first meeting was on March 5, 1975 in a Menlo Park garage.
-Thirty-eight years later, on November 11, 2013, the Computer History Museum hosted a reunion organized by Hilda Sendyk, Lee Felsenstein, Joel Franusic, and Matt Spergel.
+Thirty-eight years later, on November 11, 2013, the Computer History Museum hosted a reunion organized by Hilda Sendyk, Lee Felsenstein, and Joel Franusic.
 Many of the club members were present, and some brought their still-running vintage computer gear.

 Featured on this video of the 2013 reunion are longtime club moderator Lee Felsenstein, keynote speaker Ted Nelson, Apple Computer co-founder Steve Wozniak, and others.